 - Check power connection: Ensure the AC adapter is securely plugged into both the feeder and the wall outlet.

-- Replace batteries: If using battery backup, check the battery compartment for corrosion and replace old batteries with fresh ones.
+- Replace batteries: If using battery backup, check for corrosion and replace old batteries with fresh ones.

 - Verify dual power: Confirm that both AC and battery power sources are functional to prevent interruptions.